loulai/Creating_Instagram/README.md

 Lougram
 ===
 Lougram is a two-week project that replicates the basic functionality of Instagram.
-The primary goal of this project is not to clone Instagram with exact precision, but rather to emerge with a greater command of Rails, Ruby, Databases and some select new technologies.
+The primary goal of this project is not to clone Instagram with exact precision, but rather to gain a greater command of Rails, Ruby, Databases and some select new technologies.

-This is my third project using Rails, and is the first time I've used Bootstrap.
+This is my third project using Rails and the first time I've used Bootstrap.

 Testing
 ---
 This project is test driven.
 Integration testing is done with Cucumber and unit testing is done with Rspec.

+*Note: Although the features work the real situation, several cucumber steps are not passing due to an unresolved websockets issue.*

 Heroku
 ---